-Yaron Levi is the CISO for Blue Cross and Blue Shield of Kansas City (Blue KC), Prior to joining Blue KC, Yaron was a Director of Information Security for Cerner Corporation; an Information Security Business Partner for Intuit; an Information Security Architect and Product Manager for eBay; and a Director of Cloud Security for ANX.
-Yaron is a Research Fellow for the Cloud Security Alliance, serves as an advisory board member for several information security companies and is the co-founder of the Kansas City CISO forum.
-In 2018, Yaron graduated from the FBI CISO academy and is currently serves on the board of InfraGard KC
+Yaron Levi is the CISO for Blue Cross and Blue Shield of Kansas City (Blue KC).
+Prior to joining Blue KC, he was a Director of Information Security for Cerner Corporation; an Information Security Business Partner for Intuit; an Information Security Architect and Product Manager for eBay; and a Director of Cloud Security for ANX.
+Yaron is a Research Fellow for the Cloud Security Alliance, serves as an advisory board member for several information security companies, and is co-founder of the Kansas City CISO forum.
+He graduated from the FBI CISO academy in 2018, and currently serves on the board of InfraGard KC.

 - Kurt WescoeChief Architect, Wombat Security, a division of Proofpoint